section-engineering-education/engineering-education/content/articles/how-to-implement-k-fold-cross-validation/index.md

 ### How to Implement K fold Cross-Validation in Scikit-Learn

-In machine learning, the most common approach is to split a data set into the training set and the validation set.
-The splitting ratio could be 70:30 or 80:20.
+The most typical strategy in machine learning is to divide a data set into training and validation sets.
+70:30 or 80:20 could be the split ratio.
 It is the holdout method.
-The problem with this approach is we are not sure if a good validation accuracy means the model is good.
-What if the part of the data used as validation luckily gave us a good result?
-If we had used another part of the data set as a validation set, would our model still give us a good accuracy?
+The problem with this strategy is that we don't know if a high validation accuracy indicates a good model.
+What if the part of the data we utilized for validation turned out to be a success?
+Would our model still be accurate if we used a different section of the data set as a validation set?
 These are some questions that K fold CV answers.
 The GitHub repo for this project is [here](https://github.com/Inyrkz/breast_cancer/blob/main/k_fold_cv_article_guide.ipynb).

 ### Prerequisites
 - Wisconsin Breast Cancer data set [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)